PromQL API

 GET/POST /prom/api/v1/query_range /api/v1/query_range Query data over a time range

-GET /prom/api/v1/label/:labelName/values /api/v1/label/<label_name>/values Get all labels for a metric
+GET /prom/api/v1/label/:labelName/values /api/v1/label/<label_name>/values Get all label values for a metric

 GET/POST /prom/api/v1/series /api/v1/series Get all time series